About Troy, MI

 Troy Michigan Parks:

 Troy homes for sale are almost always within striking distance of area or neighborhood park for outdoor fun.
 Troy is home to five community parks, one skate park and ten neighborhood parks.
 The city parks have a mixture of woods, walking trails, open space, soccer fields, baseball diamonds, disc golf, shore fishing, tennis courts, play structures, a skate park, picnic areas and pavilions and more.
 In addition, there are indoor and outdoor aquatics and recreational programs for kids.
 The ten neighborhood parks are Beach Road Park, Beaver Trail Park, Brinston Park, Phillip J Huber Park, Milverton Park, North Glen Park, Redwood Park, Robinwood Park, Schroeder Park, & Sylvan Glen Lake Park.
 Here are the five major Troy Parks and skate park with addresses:

 Boulan Park 3671 Crooks Road

 One of the five major Troy Parks features three baseball diamonds, eight lighted tennis courts, five soccer fields, two sand volleyball courts and over a mile of paved walking paths.
 Also, there are two play structures, two pavilions families can reserve and a concession stand that operates during the summer season.
 This park is 63 acres in total.

 Firefighters Park 1300 West Square Lake

 Our personal favorite park for families, this park has the Rouge River running through the north and east border and on any given day there are shore fishers looking for a great catch.
-In addition there are nine soccer fields a full eighteen hold disc golf course that is well designed and a challenge, volleyball courts, picnic shelters, and concession stands operated during soccer games.
+In addition, there are nine soccer fields a full eighteen-hole disc golf course that is well designed and a challenge, volleyball courts, picnic shelters, and concession stands operated during soccer games.
 96 total acres of fun for this park.

 Donald Flynn Park 1710 E. South Blvd